duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 2.md

   - Left-shift（左移）: throw away the high digits, and filled the low digits with 0.
 Usually, `x << 1` has the same effect as `x * 2`.
 Left-shift may cause overflow and get the wrong result.

-  - Right-shift（右移）: throw away the low digits, and filled the high digits with 0 (logic right-shift); or throw away the low digits, and filled the high digits with the sign digit of original number.
+  - Right-shift（右移）: throw away the low digits, and filled the high digits with 0 (logic right-shift（逻辑右移）); or throw away the low digits, and filled the high digits with the sign digit of original number (arithmetic right-shift（算术右移）).
 Just like digit-extension, compiler will automatically choose one of the methods.
 Similarly, `x >> 1` has the same effect as `x / 2`.

   - **Warning**: In the shift operator `x << y` or `x >> y`, if `y` is greater than the digit-length of `x`, then the C compiler / MIPS will automatically do the modulo operation in `y`.